 Forwarding Meeting Notes by Email

-If you already use an AI notetaker — Granola, Gemini, Otter, Fireflies, or Zoom's AI Companion — you can forward its recap emails to Groupthink and have the notes land in your account automatically: matched to the people who were there, with the decisions and action items pulled out.
-You don't change how you run meetings.
+If you already use an AI notetaker, like Granola, Gemini, Otter, Fireflies, or Zoom AI, you can forward its recap emails to Groupthink and have the notes land in your account.
+Groupthink reads who sent it and who was in the meeting and updates your dossier.
+You do not change how you run meetings.
 You just point the recaps at Groupthink.

 Every account has its own private forwarding address.
-Forward one recap to try it, or set up a filter so they all flow in on their own.
+Forward one recap to try it, or set up auto-forwarding so they all flow in on their own.

 Find your forwarding address

-2. Under Forwarding email address, you'll see an address that looks like something@in.groupthink.com.
-Click Copy.
+- Find the Forwarding email address card.
+You'll see an address that looks like

-That address is unique to you, and it's private.
-Anyone who has it can add notes to your account, so treat it like a password — don't post it publicly or share it.
+That address is unique to you and it is private.
+Anyone who has it can add notes to your account, so treat it like a private link.
+Do not post it publicly or share it.

 Forward a recap

-Forward any meeting-recap email to your address — from Granola, Gemini, Otter, Fireflies, Zoom AI, or a Slack activity digest.
-Within a minute it shows up in your notes.
+Forward any meeting-recap email to your address, from Granola, Gemini, Otter, Fireflies, Zoom AI, or a Slack activity digest.
+It shows up in your notes shortly after.

-Groupthink recognizes which tool produced the recap, matches it to the people who were in the meeting, and pulls out the specifics: decisions, action items, and what you learned about each person.
+Groupthink recognizes which tool produced the recap, reads the sender and attendees, and pulls out the specifics: action items, follow-ups, and what you learned about each person.
 Anything it doesn't recognize still comes in as a plain note, so nothing gets dropped.

 You can forward by hand any time.
 The rest of this guide sets up auto-forwarding so you don't have to.